 - Departure Dates

-Nights and Two – Audleys Wood Hotel, Basingstoke
+Nights One and Two – Audleys Wood Hotel, Basingstoke

 Night Three – Chilston Park Hotel, Lenham

-Nights Four and Five – Ickworth Hotel, Bury Saint Edmunds
+Nights Four and Five – Ickworth Hotel, near Bury St Edmunds

-Nights Seven and Eight – Grand Hotel & Spa, York
+Nights Six to Eight – Grand Hotel & Spa, York

 Night Ten – Hartwell House Hotel, near Aylesbury